YetZzzzzz/SMP-2025/README.md

 The data analysis are in folder data analysis, and the codes for each model are in the corresponding folder.
 Due to the space limit, the checkpoints are be updated in cloud storage, wichi will be updated soon.

-### Code Implementation
-The quickest way to reproduce our model is to run the **./HeyFea-main/test_k_fold_model.py** using the checkpoints in **./HeyFea-main/save_model/**.
-We used the pesudo-labels technique to get these checkpoints.
-If you want to reproduce the our model from scratch, please follow the steps blow.

-Firstly, re-pretrain the roberta models using the script: Waiting to be updated.

-Next, extract the features using pretrained models: Waiting to be updated

-Finally, use all the features to do the prediction: Waiting to be updates.